ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 ```

 The command prints the P-Chain address for `Mainnet`, `P-avax1ucykh6ls8thqpuwhg3vp8vvu6spg5e8tp8a25j` which is the one needed
 for this tutorial.
-Also prints the balance of the account, which, as said, should be at least to pay for the tx fee
+Also prints the balance of the account, which, as said, should be enought to pay for the tx fee
 (2 AVAX for deploy op, see [Fees](../quickstart/transaction-fees))

 Note `key list` command can be used to get any ledger address in the sequence by changing the index param from `0` to the